Complete Guide to Keyword Research for SEO

 iv ) About – number of pages returned in the results

 Notice the high number of pages returned (about x results).
-The number of pages here is a reflection of the popularity of the term (its volume).
+The number of pages here is a reflection of the popularity of the keyword phrases volume.
 It will generally increase with the number of companies with websites in the index involved with this niche.
 The higher it is – the more pages you are competing against.
+A lot of these article pages contain the keywords and phrases you may be interested in.

 How to analyze the competition